sunilchauhan1126/capstone/README.md

     - VS Code
     - Postman

-#### Python 3.7
+#### Python 3.11

 Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)

 #### PIP Dependencies

-Once you have your environment setup and running, install dependencies by naviging to the `casting` directory and running:
+Once you have your environment setup and running, install dependencies by naviging to the `capstone` directory and running:

 ```bash
 pip install -r requirements.txt